"

 Reflection

-From that video, write down some of the useful labels a narrator should include in a video demonstration of a common computer task.
+From that video, note some of the useful labels a narrator should include in a video demonstration of a common computer task.

 No, didn’t catch that?
 Let’s try again.